Skip to Content

 How long does a spiral perm last?

 The effects of a spiral perm will last until your hair grows out five or six inches.
-Then it’s time to get another perm so your hair stays curly or consider a pixie cut.
+Then it’s time to get another perm so your hair stays curly.

 What does a spiral perm do to my hair?